Three dimensional topological quantum field theory from $U_q(\mathfrak{gl}(1 \vert 1))$ and $U(1 \vert 1)$ Chern--Simons theory: Preliminary material

 Our conventions for diagrammatic computations with ribbon categories are that diagrams are read from left to right, bottom to top and

 A morphism $f:V_1\otimes{\cdots}\otimes V_n \rightarrow W_1\otimes{\cdots}\otimes W_m$ in $\cat$ is represented by the diagram

-Boxes as above are called {\it coupons}.
-A \emph{ribbon graph} in an oriented manifold $M$ is a compact oriented surface embedded in $M$ which decomposes into elementary pieces, namely, bands, annuli and coupons, and is the thickening of an oriented graph.
+whose box is called a {\it coupon}.
+Following Turaev \cite[\S I.2]{Tu}, a \emph{ribbon graph} in an oriented manifold $M$ is a compact oriented surface embedded in $M$ which decomposes into elementary pieces, consisting of bands, annuli and coupons, and is the thickening of an oriented graph.
 In particular, the vertices of the graph which lie in the interior $\mathring{M} =M \setminus\partial M$ are thickened to coupons.
 A \emph{$\cat$-colored ribbon graph} is a ribbon graph whose (thickened) edges are colored by objects of $\cat$ and whose coupons are colored by morphisms of~$\cat$.
-The intersection of a $\cat$-colored ribbon graph in $M$ with $\partial M$ is required to be empty or consist only of univalent vertices.
+The intersection of a $\cat$-colored ribbon graph with $\partial M$ is required to be empty or consist of univalent vertices.
 In diagrams, we represent the induced framing of the core of the ribbon graph using the blackboard framing.
-See \cite[\S I.2]{Tu} for a detailed introduction to ribbon graphs.

 Associated to a $\kk$-linear ribbon category $\cat$ is the \emph{Reshetikhin--Turaev ribbon functor} $F_{\cat} : \mathcal{R}_{\cat} \rightarrow \cat$, where $\mathcal{R}_{\cat}$ is the ribbon category of $\cat$-colored ribbon graphs in $\R^2 \times [0,1]$ \cite[Theorem I.2.5]{Tu}.
 Given a $(1,1)$-tangle $T_V$ whose open strand is colored by a simple object $V \in \cat$, define $\langle T_V \rangle \in \kk$ by the following equality in $\End_{\cat}(V)$: